What's up with cross-module optimizations?

 a <- VM.unsafeRead theVec (size - 1)

-s are packed more effectively,
+and Word8s are packed more effectively,

-using just one byte instead of multiple bytes for Char
+using just one byte instead of multiple bytes for Char.

 Modulo that, the code is straighforward: